tooldigital/twitch-extension-starter/README.md

 ## Motivations

+This project will serve as a cache of learnings from previous extension dev.

 This project uses Node 6.14 so it can be deployed to Firebase.
 The official [Twitch extension boilerplate](https://github.com/twitchdev/extensions-hello-world) uses Node 8, so it won't work out of the box on Firebase.

+WARNING: do not use cloud functions for extensions with high traffic spikes.
+Use appengine with a min number of instances set.

 ## Twitch extension